AdobeDocs/experience-manager-learn.en/help/foundation/security/understand-cross-origin-resource-sharing.md

 * `Allowed Origin` with the `Origin` request header
 * and `Allowed Paths` with the request path.

-The first policy matching these values will be used.
-If none is found, any [!DNL CORS] request will be denied.
+The first policy matching these values are used.
+If none is found, any [!DNL CORS] request is denied.

-If no policy is configured at all, [!DNL CORS] requests will also not be answered as the handler will be disabled and thus effectively denied - as long as no other module of the server responds to [!DNL CORS].
+If no policy is configured at all, [!DNL CORS] requests will also not be answered as the handler is disabled and thus effectively denied - as long as no other module of the server responds to [!DNL CORS].

 ### Policy properties